 .NET Core is a cross-platform free and open-source managed software framework similar to .NET Framework.
 It consists of CoreCLR, a complete cross-platform runtime implementation of CLR, the virtual machine that manages the execution of .NET programs.
 CoreCLR comes with an improved just-in-time compiler, called RyuJIT.

-.NET Core also includes CoreFX, which is a partial fork of FCL.
+.NET vs .NET Core has been at there sheer best from time to time. .NET Core also includes CoreFX, which is a partial fork of FCL.
 While .NET Core shares a subset of .NET Framework APIs, it comes with its own API that is not part of .NET Framework.

 .NET Core is also modular, meaning that instead of assemblies, developers work with NuGet packages.
 Unlike .NET Framework, which is serviced using Windows Update, .NET Core relies on its package manager to receive update.

 Well, ending our debate of .NET vs .NET core, we conclude .NET Core to be better for use while making run time applications:-

 1. Cross platform support

 Developers can target a single common set of libraries that are supported by multiple platforms:-